Total Drama All-Stars and Pahkitew Island: Ratings

 Total Drama All-Stars was the #1 telecast on Cartoon Network with the highest ratings for the week of the season premiere.
 Additionally, it ranked as the #1 telecast on all television among kids 6–11 and 9–14 for Tuesday prime-time airings.
 It also claimed #1 in its 7 p.m. time period among kids 9–14 and 6–11.

 Critical reaction

 Like the previous season, both parts of the fifth season were criticised for their short length in comparison to the first three seasons.

 All-Stars

 Total Drama All-Stars has received mixed-to-negative reviews from critics, but overwhelmingly unfavorable reviews from the show's fanbase.
 Many lamented the "character derailment" within the old and new cast of characters, especially that of the host Chris McLean, the predictability of eliminations, the absurdity of the show despite its "reality show" premise, and for leaving many character arcs unresolved.
-It currently holds a 5.4 rating on Metacritic based on 9 reviews.

 Pahkitew Island

 Total Drama: Pahkitew Island received considerably more positive reviews from critics.
 However, there was some criticism regarding the stereotypes of the new cast, with many criticising the new contestants for being unrealistic and, as with All-Stars, for the lack of closure to certain character arcs in-tandem with Chris McLean's aforementioned derailment.
-The season currently holds a 73% approval rating according to Rotten Tomatoes.